-The high energy electron and positron beams from the SLAC linac have been in constant demand from scientists from many different scientific communities for many years.
-In the last decade, the SLAC Final Focus Test Beam (FFTB), combined with new bunch compression techniques, has opened up new areas of research in beam and plasma physics, ultra-short-pulse x-ray generation, laboratory astrophysics, advanced accelerator techniques, development of specialized diagnostic techniques, solid state physics, and high energy density science.
-The South Arc Beam Experimental Region (SABER) is a proposed replacement for the FFTB.
+The high energy electron and positron beams from the SLAC linac have been in constant demand for many years.
+In the last decade, the Final Focus Test Beam (FFTB), combined with new bunch compression techniques, has opened up new areas of research in beam and plasma physics, ultra-short-pulse x-ray generation, laboratory astrophysics, advanced accelerator techniques, specialized diagnostic techniques, solid state physics, and high energy density science.
+The South Arc Beam Experimental Region (SABER) is a proposed relocation, refurbishment, and upgrading of accelerator components at SLAC to continue the research programs of the FFTB.